 Which WordPress plugins should I remove?

-We are of a very strong opinion that some WordPress plugins are absolutely essential.
+We are of a very strong opinion that some WordPress plugins are absolutely essential (and in fact, we do post about popular products here).
 If you intend to have an online WordPress shop, you'll have to have an ecommerce plugin.
 And we also recommend a backup extension.

 You'll need to check though which are the absolute essential plugins to your website.
 Anything which is non-essential should go (or at the very least the plugins which it uses should be completely disabled).
 Even if your caching has been activated - if you did minimize WordPress plugins, they will still have a performace hit.